Ask Experts Questions for FREE Help!

 New Member

 Thanks for that!
 I will let the mechanic know to check that.
-The problem occured mainly after my sister drove the car.
+The problem occurred mainly after my sister drove the car.
 One day she was driving while it was raining and turned pretty quick.
 Next thing, car went out of control and went into the curb.
 No body damage was done.
 The left and right arms had to be changed though along with the tire and rim.
 I was thinking maybe the transmission mounts or engine mounts ?
 Maybe that is why it is shaking?
 Just taking a guess.
 Please let me know!
 Thanks

 Junior Member